How To Foster An Entrepreneurial Culture In Your Children

 2. Raise entrepreneurship awareness to inculcate an entrepreneurial culture in your children.

 You can purposefully expose them to various situations where they will informally learn about entrepreneurship.
 For instance, take them to events on entrepreneurship like trade fairs.
-Organize outings to places where they learn something on entrepreneurship.
+Organise outings to places where they learn something on entrepreneurship.
 Engage them in some good talks geared towards discovering something new.
 Use entertainment like showing them videos on entrepreneurship.
 Look for other ways of raising awareness.

 Let your children learn that it takes someone to work hard to earn money.
 Instead of just giving them whatever they request you, let them work to achieve what they want.
 For example, set clear goals for them.
-Reward them with what they crave for upon achieving the goals.
+Reward them with what they crave for upon reaching the goals.
 By so doing, you will be training them to become achievers and hard working people.
 It’s a great way of building the entrepreneurial culture in them.

 4. Another practical way of fostering an entrepreneurial culture in children is by starting a home business.

 By starting a home business, you will become their role model.
 Secondly, you will also enable them to acquire many entrepreneurial skills.
-The skills they get early will eventually help them to start their own businesses.
+The skills they get early will eventually help them to start their businesses.

-5. Train them to acquire new skills.
+5. Train them to learn new skills.

 6. Associate your children with successful entrepreneurs.